ChangXiang-SCU/changxiang-scu.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "About"
-excerpt: ""
+excerpt: "Xiang Chang — HCI, Human-Centered Automation, AV–Human Interaction"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---